sbt/sbt-native-packager/src/sphinx/GettingStarted/AddingConfiguration.rst

 Here, we can see that the entire ``conf`` directory for the application is exposed on ``/etc`` as is standard for other linux applications.
 By convention, all files in the universal ``conf`` directory are marked as configuration files when packaged, allowing users to modify them.

-Now that we have a basic application created, let's write some documentation for it.
+Now that we have a basic application created, let's :doc:`add some generated files <GeneratingFiles>`.